 DDR5 brings a large capacity of memory to single sticks, never seen before.
 With DDR4, 64 GB was the max amount.
 Now 128 GB of memory can be accommodated on a single stick of DDR5 RAM.

-Using these, the upcoming workstations can rock a stupendous 512 GB of memory.
+Using these, the upcoming workstations can rock memory upwards of 512 GB, which is a stupendous amount.
 You certainly do not need such amounts ‒ studios that work with CGI for movies are ideal candidates for such rigs.

 Latency

-You can recognize the memory latency by looking at the CL values on the memory packaging.
+You can recognize the memory latency by looking at the CAS Latency values on the memory packaging.
 Lower latency means your computer can send/receive data in batches in a faster time.

 You also need to consider that these are the first generations of DD5 memory.
-With time manufacturers will release RAM with faster speeds and even lower latencies.
+With time manufacturers will release RAM with faster speeds, and that will bring down the overall latencies to a much lower value than what DDR4 has right now.
 Imagine the speeds you can expect when the latencies reach the level of DDR4 memory.

 Voltage and Channels